 Customer experience is defined as the impression you leave with your customer.
 And this impacts their perception of your brand across each stage and touchpoint of the customer journey.

-And customers want and expect a great experience from beginning to end.
-86% of consumers are willing to pay a premium for it, 73% list it as an important factor in any purchase decision, and 65% say it's more influential than amazing advertising.
+Customers want and expect a great experience from beginning to end, and they’re willing to pay a premium for it, 73% list it as an important factor in any purchase decision, and 65% say it's more influential than amazing advertising.

 Are you ready to provide that experience?
 Are you over-delivering on your CX?
-You need to be.
+To run a successful business, you should be.

 2. Remember to listen.

 People are talking about you and your brand whether you ask them to or not.
 Are you listening and considering what they're saying?